Out-of-State Hearings FAQ

 Yes, you can apply for reinstatement of your Illinois driver’s license if you live out-of-state.
 The driver's license attorneys at The Davis Law Group, P.C. have represented hundreds of out-of-state clients before the Illinois Secretary of State.
 Clearing your driver’s license revocation in Illinois may allow you to apply for privileges in your new state of residence.
 There is more than one way to apply for driving privileges and we will recommend the course of action that will give you the greatest chance of success.

-You may either come to Illinois for an in-person hearing or submit an out-of-state packet.
+Unless you have a Lifetime Revocation, you may either come to Illinois for an in-person hearing or submit an out-of-state packet.
+If you have a Lifetime Revocation, you are required to appear at an in-person hearing, which may be held through a remote video link.
 Depending on your specific circumstances, The Davis Law Group, P.C. will advise you on the best course of action.